1st Floor Descriptions

 The logistical heart of the headquarters, where clerks manage all paperwork and schedules for incoming and outgoing shipments of ore and gems—coordinated precisely with the nearby harbor and regional mines.

-Agents of Gellan Primewater may seek to forge manifests or subtly reroute shipments for profit or leverage.
+Agents of Gellan Primewater might forge manifests or redirect shipments.

-The Scarlet Brotherhood might use the logs to analyze trade patterns, trace economic influence, or intercept key deliveries.
+The Scarlet Brotherhood could analyze trade flow to map influence or intercept key deliveries.

-Access is limited to trusted staff only.
-All entries are sealed with dwarven wax sigils and audited daily.
-Still, no lock lasts forever, and in the world of trade and power, even partial information can tip the scales.
+Access is restricted to trusted personnel.
+Entries are sealed with dwarven wax sigils and audited daily.
+Even so, in matters of coin and power, partial knowledge can be more than enough.

 Storage Room